twardoch/fonttools-opentype-feature-freezer/mac-os-x-system-font-replacer/README.md

 Preparing your fonts
 --------------------

-If you wish to replace all system UI fonts of Mac OS X 10.10 Yosemite with your custom fonts, you need to rename the fonts so that each of your font files has one of file names given in the table below.
+If you wish to replace all system UI fonts of Mac OS X 10.10 Yosemite with your custom fonts, you need to **rename the font files exactly** so that each of your font files has one of file names given in the table below.
 The table also indicates the general usage of the font and the relationships in the design of the original system font family.

 Filename | Usage | Design
 ---------| ------| ------